Skip to content

 • Adagio Health and the Department of Human Services can screen you to see if you are eligible for free Breast and Cervical Cancer tests.
 Click on the links or call 1-800-215-7494

 Many cases of cervical cancer are caused by a human papillomavirus (HPV).
 Nearly half of all sexually active people will get HPV at some point in their lives.
-Getting vaccinated before one begins to engage in sexual activity can prevent a large majority of cases.

 The Allegheny County Health Department Immunization Clinic offers the HPV vaccine!
 Explore their web page on the county website for more information about available vaccines, how to make an appointment, and how to get in touch with them with any questions or concerns: Immunization Clinic – Allegheny County, PA.